-Michelle Kaufmann with Google, Linus Saavedra with Bjarke Ingels Group and Chi-Tsai Liu with OLIN Landscape Architecture presented images and information about the proposed project.
+Michelle Kaufmann, Architect-in-Residence with Google, Linus Saavedra with Bjarke Ingels Group, and ChiTsai Liu with OLIN Landscape Architecture presented images and information about the proposed project.

 Commissioner Howe asked Josh Mello, representing Google, for his thoughts on how the Commission can ensure that the 18 on-site parking spaces are accessible to the Bay Trail.
-Mr. Mello recommended any condition allow Google and staff to determine the exact location but specify that the parking should have direct pedestrian access to the Bay Trail entrance points.
+Mr. Mello responded that any condition should allow Google and staff to determine the exact location but specify that the parking should have direct pedestrian access to the Bay Trail entrance points.
 Commissioner Howe confirmed with Mr. Mello that Google does not plan to require identification to park at the property and that they are amenable to updating the Commission on the Bay Trail parking plans after they have been finalized.

 Vice Chair Simons stated his concern for the site's long-term landscaping and a potential slower growth rate for the 36-inch box trees and larger.
 Ms. Liu stated that the larger-sized trees are needed to clear pedestrian and vehicle traffic and Ms. Kaufmann added that the site would be a mix of smaller, faster growing trees and larger, slower growing trees.
 Vice Chair Simons stressed the importance of Google's attention to the size of the trees planted and how they are planted to secure their longevity.
 Vice Chair Simons confirmed with Ms. Kaufmann that the generator placement is in the 100-year floodplain.
-He also stated his opinion that a Study Session would be an adequate forum for Google to share the finalized Bay Trail parking plans.
+He also stated that a Study Session would be an adequate forum for Google to share their finalized Bay Trail parking plans.

-Commissioner Howe clarified that Google's report on the final Bay Trail parking is voluntary and is independent of any future decisions.
-He agreed that a Study Session would be appropriate.
-Assistant Director Miner stated that staff can inform the Commission or a Study Session can be held if there is more significant information to share.
+Commissioner Howe clarified that Google's report on their final Bay Trail parking is voluntary and is independent of any future decisions and agreed that a Study Session would be appropriate.
+Assistant Director Miner stated that either staff can report to the Commission or hold a Study Session if there is something more significant to share.

-Vice Chair Simons confirmed with Ms. Kaufmann and Mr. Saavedra that the buildings would have diamond patterns of two sizes and that the diamonds would be made of the same material as the sample that was submitted for the Commission's review.
-Ms. Kaufmann and Mr. Saavedra added that the material type, its transitional element, and the large area that the material would cover would sufficiently mask flaws that might occur to it over time.
+Vice Chair Simons confirmed with Ms. Kaufmann and Mr. Saavedra that the buildings would have diamond patterns of two sizes and that the diamonds would be made of the same material as the sample that was submitted of the Commission's review.
+Ms. Kaufmann and Mr. Saavedra added that the type of material, the material's transitional element, and the large area that the material would cover would sufficiently mask flaws that occur to it over time.

-Chair Howard clarified the sizes and scales of the two diamond patterns with Ms. Kaufmann and Mr. Saavedra.
+Chair Howard further clarified the sizes and scales of the two diamond patterns with Ms. Kaufmann and Mr. Saavedra.
 Ms. Kaufmann further remarked that the shades would block the sun for those inside the building but at the same time allow them to see outside the building.

-Commissioner Harrison asked Google to explain the Santa Clara Valley Water District's (SCVWD) timeline for improving the Bay's West Channel in relation to the proposed project's timeline.
+Commissioner Harrison asked Google to explain the SCVWD's timeline for improving the Bay's West Channel in relation to the proposed project's timeline.
 Joe Howard, representing H. T. Harvey & Associates, responded that SCVWD's project is at least a year away from completion.
 Commissioner Harrison also asked what would happen in the event of a major flood.
 Peter McDonnell, representing Sares Regis, answered that the Channel would perform as it currently does as improvements would begin in 2021 but would not be completed until 2022.
 Mr. McDonnell added that construction would take place around the Channel during 2021.